-In the early part of the plan period, the housing evidence requires a particular emphasis on the provision of 1- and 2-bed dwellings.
-It is therefore expected that in the early part of the plan period the majority of new dwellings on individual developments shall be a balanced mix of 1- and 2-bed dwellings.
+In the early part of the plan period, the housing evidence indicates a particular emphasis on the provision of 1- and 2-bed dwellings.
+It is therefore expected that in the early part of the plan period developments will provide a mix of dwellings include the provision of 1 and 2 bedroom dwellings to reflect the local housing need.